 A Lesbian Belle Du Jour That Even Mormons Should Love

-(Concussion world premiered in the U.S. Dramatic Competition section of the 2013 Sundance Film Festival, where it was quickly picked up for distribution by RADiUS-TWC.
+(Concussion is now available on DVD, Amazon Instant, and iTunes.
+It world premiered in the U.S. Dramatic Competition section of the 2013 Sundance Film Festival, where it was quickly picked up for distribution by RADiUS-TWC.
 Visit the film’s official website to learn more.)

 In 1967, soft porn/exploitation director Joe Sarno had one of his biggest hits with the transgressive, outrageous Moonlighting Wives, which told the lurid tale of suburban wives who start a sex-for-hire organization.
 I love this film because the vibe of sleaze and outrageous radical behavior is conveyed so viscerally despite the fact that little really lurid happens.
 There is barely any sex and yet it feels so sleazy.
 The production values— the low contrast film stock, the cutting, the music, the acting—all create a David Lynch-like atmosphere despite the fact that it’s actually such a tame film, even for the time.